© 2024 St. Louis Public Radio

 St. Louis Public Radio

 St. Louis Corrections Commissioner Jennifer Clemons-Abdullah exits the City Justice Center before a press conference in November 2023.
-Members of the St. Louis Detention Facilities Oversight Board previously called on Mayor Tishaura Jones to ask for her resignation.
+Members of the St. Louis Detention Facilities Oversight Board previously called on Mayor Tishaura Jones to ask for the commissioner's resignation.

-The reports go back to 2017, but the online data contains inconsistencies and missing information regarding suicide and non-suicidal deaths, among other things.
+The reports go back to 2017, but the online data contains inconsistencies and missing information regarding suicide and non-suicide deaths, among other things.

 For example, in the city’s online monthly reports for 2020, there were only two deaths reported at the City Justice Center that year.
 But based on the latest information, that’s only half the number of deaths that occurred at the city jail that year.